Judges preside over trials. In most cases, after hearing the evidence and deliberating at the conclusion of the trial, jurors deliver the verdict

 The most reliable means of assessing judges is by taking the time to study the ratings put out by the Commission on Judicial Performance Review (JPR).

 It’s hardly an “inside job,” worthy of suspicion.
-Survey forms are distributed to people who have contact with the judges.
-Survey recipients include attorneys, jurors, litigants, witnesses, people who represent themselves in court, court staff, other judges, and those who have contact with presiding judges.
+Survey forms are distributed to people who have contact with the judges including attorneys, jurors, litigants, witnesses, people who represent themselves in court, court staff, and other judges.
 The Commission holds public hearings every election year and accepts written comments from the public at any time.

 Judges are also required to complete self-evaluations to rate their own performance.
 Additionally each judge is assigned to a Conference Team composed of one public volunteer, one attorney volunteer, and one judge volunteer.
 The Conference Team meets with the judge to review the Data Report.

-Your best guide is to check out the ratings for all of the judges on the retention ballot.
-Judges ratings and bios are all available.
-You’ll be far more informed than by giving any credibility to the lists appearing in your email.
+Your best guide is to check out the ratings for all of the judges on the retention ballot, made available on the Judicial Performance Review site.
+Click on the individual judges names to get their complete rating information and bios.
+You’ll be far more informed than by giving any credibility to lists appearing in your email.
+The JPR lists are available here: